StarmaQ/Articles/Metatables/metatables_and_metamethods.md

 So, to keep it short: you can think of **metamethods as events**.
 An event fires when something happens, a metamethod invokes when something happens to the table its metatable is connected with.

 The `__index` metamethod *fires*/invokes when you index a table `t` with a value `x`, where `x` doesn't exist.
-(Doing t[x] or t.x, when there isn't an x).
+(Doing t[x] or t.x, when there isn't an x in t).

 Just like events, when they fire they run the function they're connected to, metamethods run the function they're set to.
 Yet again, just like events, they give additional information through parameters that you can use, metamethods do that aswell.
-That's what's going on with the code above, the function is being ran, returning that message, replacing the `nil` that was supposed to be returned.

 The `__index` metamethod gives back the table you indexed first, and the key that you indexed with second, as parameters if you wanna call them like that. (in this case, the independant `table` and `key` parameters)